psychbruce/psychbruce.github.io/README.md

 ### 08/2020 - *R Programming Summer Workshop*

-- Location: Online (only for members in Cai's lab)
+- Location: Online (only for members of Cai's lab)
 - Materials: Not publicly available

 ### 11/2019 - *Multilevel Modeling: Methods and Applications*